viktor-ferenczi/se-mod-template/README.md

 10. Write the code of your mod in the `ModTemplate` project, follow the TODO comments, see tutorials and the source code of other mods as examples
 11. Fill the `SteamDescription.txt` file with the description intended for players (use this when you publish the mod)
 12. Create a good thumbnail image in `Mod/Data/thumb.jpg` (use this when you publish the mod)
-13. Once you have published your mod, copy the `modinfo.sbmi` file from the published mod folder into the `Mod` subdirectory of the `ModTemplate` project and commit it into the repository, so it won't be deleted by deployments
+13. After you first publish your mod, make sure to commit the `modinfo.sbmi` file created by SE in the `Mod` subdirectory of the `ModTemplate` project to your repository

 _Good luck!_

+## Debugging your mod

+1. Install the **Mod Debugger** plugin in Plugin Loader
+2. Make sure the `Deploy.bat` worked on building the project, it must create a symlink in `%AppData%\SpaceEngineers\Mods` to the `Mod` folder in your `ModTemplate` project
+3. Run Plugin Loader's `SpaceEngineersLauncher.exe` in debug mode (a run config for Rider is provided)
+4. Load your test world, which has the in-development mod loaded from its local folder
+5. You should be able to set breakpoints in your mod's code now

 ## Troubleshooting